Taking Out a Loan to Pay Off Credit Cards

 - Make sure to have all the documentation necessary so that you are approved for a personal loan.
 You don't want to go through the process of getting rejected and having a hard inquiry on your credit report.

 Is Your Credit Card APR Through the Roof?

 Refinancing is when you renegotiate your payment terms for a lower interest rate (or lower monthly payments depending on the situation).
-In this case someone would pay of the high interest credit card using a personal loan with a lower interest rate.
+In this case, someone would pay off the high-interest credit card using a personal loan with a lower interest rate.

 Of course, this isn't a rule of thumb.
 Interest rates on loans can vary according to lender and your credit history.
 However, if you're staring at a 20 percent APR on your credit card then you would probably want to pay it off with a personal loan with a lesser interest rate.

 A couple of things to keep in mind:

 - You can try to negotiate the APR on your credit card before applying for a loan.
 If this doesn't work, or if the APR still isn't feasible, then you may want to consider the loan.